Stop Calling Them Soft SkillsOct 01, 2021

-Entrepeneur.com put out an article about the top 9 reasons millennials get fired, and the top five are: the need for independence, lack of confidence, anxiety, miscommunication, and that millennials lack vision.
-Essentially, the main reason millennials get fired is because they can’t collaborate, they lack confidence in themselves and their decisions, which can lead to anxiety, they struggle presenting and communicating, and are not critically thinking to see overall goals and vision.
+Entrepeneur.com put out an article about the top 9 reasons millennials get fired, and the top five are the need for independence, lack of confidence, anxiety, miscommunication, and that they lack vision.
+The main reason millennials get fired is because they can’t collaborate, they lack confidence in themselves and their decisions- which can lead to anxiety, they struggle presenting and communicating, and are not critically thinking to see overall goals and vision.

 These are what we in the education world call “soft skills.”

-They’re secondary to the “essential” work of school, which is English, math, science, history, algebra, British Literature, the starting and end date of the French Revolution, what an igneous rock is- okay, now I’m being sarcastic.
+They’re secondary to the “essential” work of school, which is English, math, science, history, algebra, British Literature, the starting and end date of the French Revolution, what an igneous rock is- you get the point.

 I think it’s time we stop calling them soft skills, because there’s nothing soft about getting fired from your job, or never getting hired in the first place.

-We need to call them what they really are: essential skills.
-They are skills that are absolutely necessary to thrive in the modern world.
+We need to call them what they really are: essential skills; skills that are absolutely necessary to thrive in the modern world.
 I mean, how is the ability to collaborate not the most emphasized standard in the Common Core?
 It’s not even its own standard!
 It’s no wonder people are being fired for not knowing how to work together; we don’t teach it.
 We don’t emphasize it.
-And the result is division and the inability to seek compromise.
+And the result is division and not seeking compromise.
 Sound familiar?

 Young adults struggle with confidence.
 I wonder if having kids take roughly 112 mandatory high-stakes tests between kindergarten and senior year, tests that only measure a sliver of who you really are and what you’re really capable of, but are the deciding factor for your future, has anything to do with it.
 I wonder if that has anything to do with skyrocketing anxiety as well?